 1 large green pepper, cut a little larger than dice

-2 stalks of celery, sliced thinly on the diagonal
+2 stalks celery, sliced thinly on the diagonal

 1 tablespoon curry powder